General Information

 Rhodes scholarships, fellowships, and grants may only be used for study at Rhodes or for approved study in an affiliate study abroad program.

-Dean’s Scholarships are awarded to outstanding entering students who exemplify high academic standards, exemplify leadership in their community, and diversify the cultural demography of the college.
+Founders Scholarships are awarded to outstanding entering students who exemplify high academic standards, exemplify leadership in their community, and serve to enrich the college community.

 At Rhodes, we have taken traditional scholarships a step further by allowing students to invest in themselves through professional internships, community service, research or other requirements in exchange for financial assistance.
 In addition to funding, recipients of fellowships receive real-world experience that puts their education into action.
 Competitive fellowships for incoming students are awarded to students based on academic ability, leadership, character, personal achievement, or special talents and provide service, research, or internship opportunities to recipients.
 Most fellowships require the submission of a separate application through the Fellowships Office.